MaxiBarcia/maxibarcia.github.io/_posts/2025-07-24-Proyect-Hacking-Atrium.md

 The purpose of this report is to detail each step of the process, highlight critical findings, and share lessons learned, demonstrating the practical application of the knowledge acquired throughout the program.

-> **Project Objective:** To perform reconnaissance, scanning, and identify potential vulnerabilities in a selected organization, and then execute controlled tests on a vulnerable machine. **Target Machine:** [Target Machine Atrium](https://mega.nz/file/4O0w3Tza#fGAUjHzRiGNmJY8Wlu9Mw3pC5ysP-P-nnBjvJVGTfqE) {: .notice--info}
+> **Project Objective:** To perform reconnaissance, scanning, and identify potential vulnerabilities in a selected organization, and then execute controlled tests on a vulnerable machine. **Target Machine:** [Target Machine Atrium](https://mega.nz/file/4O0w3Tza#fGAUjHzRiGNmJY8Wlu9Mw3pC5ysP-P-nnBjvJVGTfqE)

 ---
 ![image-center](/assets/images/posts/atrium-report/atrium-project.png)